 The program unveiled several programmatic components in its first year, including the:

 - America’s Future Summit: This annual summit brings forward thought leaders of all backgrounds and subject matter expertise to address critical issues facing American Latinos – and therefore the nation.
-The summit spotlights issues and opportunities related to the economy, civic participation and educational access, and aims to further involve American Latinos in a dialogue that is important for all
+The summit spotlights issues and opportunities related to the economy, civic participation and educational access, and aims to further involve American Latinos in a dialogue that is important for all American’s.

-- Ricardo Salinas Foundation Scholarship: This scholarship fund that aims to increase the participation of American Latinos in the Aspen Institute’s activities so that their important perspectives are at the table.
+- Ricardo Salinas Scholarship: This scholarship fund aims to increase the participation of American Latinos in the Aspen Institute’s activities so that their important perspectives are at the table.
 The scholarship also offers candidates new opportunities to develop their leadership skills through participation in the Institute’s programs.

 - Learning Tours with Journalists and Influencers: Our deep dives into different Latino communities and their surrounding issues enable influencers from business, investment, academia and media to add new dimensions to the surface (one-dimensional) narratives we hear about Latinos in America.

 - Deep-Dive Retreats on Policy and Issues: These convenings of diverse groups address critical challenges facing Latinos and the nation.
 They may lead to white papers, reports, recommendations, or project ideas that identify critical issues demanding further attention within the Latino community, as well as policy agendas to address them.

 - Educational Programming: We conduct informational programming and events around a variety of Latino issues and topics of interest to Aspen Institute constituencies, such as the role of the Latino vote.